AfafSaedabdlrahman/AfafSaedabdlrahman--Market-Forecasting-in-India/README.md

 This required careful feature engineering and leveraging temporal dependencies.

+🧪 Tries and Improvements
+TRY1: Without Spatial Information
+Observations:

+feature_11_int: The higher MSE (0.0013) and RMSE (0.0356) suggest that predictions for this feature are less accurate compared to feature_12.
+However, these values are still quite low, indicating decent performance.

+feature_12: The near-zero MSE (0.0000) and RMSE (0.0006) indicate extremely high accuracy for this feature.

+Improvements:

+Explore different modeling techniques or hyperparameters to improve predictions for feature_11_int.

+Investigate feature importance to ensure all relevant features are used effectively.

+TRY2: With Spatial Information
+Effectiveness of Spatial Features:

+The low MSE values for both feature_11_int and feature_12 indicate that spatial features (e.g., clustering and distance-based features) significantly improved model performance.

+Spatial clustering (e.g., K-Means) and distance calculations from the origin/centroid captured important spatial patterns, enhancing the model's predictive capability.

+Model Accuracy:

+The high accuracy for feature_12 and relatively good accuracy for feature_11_int demonstrate the effectiveness of integrating spatial information.

+Conclusion:

+Spatial features have proven to be highly effective, resulting in very low prediction errors.
+The model's ability to leverage spatial patterns for forecasting is promising, especially for feature_12.

 📈 Results
 The predictive model successfully forecasts feature_11 and feature_12 with high accuracy, enabling network operators to: